-Within the lowest income quintile, 58% of all households resided in owner occupied households without a mortgage, as can be seen in Figure 9.3.1, whilst only 3.4% of all households were owner occupiers with a mortgage.
-Rented households, which represents the privately rented sector accounted for 19% of all households in the lowest income quintile and 17% of households within the lowest income quintile have tenures categorised as affordable; these include States/GHA social rented accommodation and social partial ownership.
+Within the lowest income quintile, 58.1% of all households resided in owner occupied households without a mortgage, as can be seen in Figure 9.3.1, whilst less than 3% of all households were owner occupiers with a mortgage.
+Rented households, which represents the privately rented sector accounted for 18.3% of all households in the lowest income quintile and 20.3% of households within the lowest income quintile have tenures categorised as affordable; these include States/GHA social rented accommodation and social partial ownership.

-Moving progressively through the second, third, fourth and highest income quintiles there is an increasing proportion of households which are owner occupied with a mortgage and a decreasing proportion of households which are owner occupied without a mortgage or have a tenure of affordable.
+Moving progressively through the second, third, fourth and highest income quintiles there is an increasing proportion of households which are owner occupied with a mortgage and, in general, a decreasing proportion of households which are owner occupied without a mortgage or have a tenure of affordable.
+The proportion of rented households is relatively stable throughout the income quintiles varying between 15% and 22%.

-Within the highest income quintile of households (the top 20% of households when ordered by gross household income), just under half of all households are owner occupied with a mortgage, over a third are owner occupied (without a mortgage) and 14% are privately rented.
+Within the highest income quintile of households (the top 20% of households when ordered by gross household income), just under half of all households are owner occupied with a mortgage, over a third are owner occupied (without a mortgage) and just over 15% are privately rented.